DeNA/DeClang/llvm/docs/CommandGuide/lit.rst

  Track the wall time individual tests take to execute and includes the results in the summary output.
 This is useful for determining which tests in a test suite take the most time to execute.
-Note that this option is most useful with ``-j 1``.

 .. _selection-options:

 SELECTION OPTIONS
 -----------------

+By default, `lit` will run failing tests first, then run tests in descending execution time order to optimize concurrency.

+The timing data is stored in the `test_exec_root` in a file named `.lit_test_times.txt`.
+If this file does not exist, then `lit` checks the `test_source_root` for the file to optionally accelerate clean builds.

+.. option:: --shuffle

+ Run the tests in a random order, not failing/slowest first.

 .. option:: --max-failures N